thepirat000/Audit.NET/README.md

 >
 > If you don't specify a global data provider, it will default to a `FileDataProvider` that logs events as .json files into the current working directory.

-To set the global data provider assign the `DataProvider` property on the static `Audit.Core.Configuration` object, or call the fluent API `Use()`.
+To set the global data provider, assign the `DataProvider` property on the static `Audit.Core.Configuration` object or call the fluent API `Use()`.
 For example:

 ```c#
 Audit.Core.Configuration.DataProvider = new MyCustomDataProvider();